-Regina Scott and her husband are the parents of two sons.
-They reside in the Puget Sound area of Washington State and are members of the Church of the Nazarene.
+Regina Scott and her husband are the parents of two grown sons.
+They reside in the Puget Sound area of Washington State on the way to Mt.
+Rainier.
 Regina Scott is a graduate of the University of Washington.
 She comes by her writing talent naturally--both her parents were excellent writers in their vocations as teacher and electrical technician.
-Her mother envisioned the plot for "Sweeter Than Candy," the novella which was written as a tribute to her.
+Her mother envisioned the plot for A Match for Mother the novella, which was written as a tribute to her.

 Regina Scott has learned to fence, driven four-in-hand, dressed as a Regency dandy, and sailed on a tall ship, all in the name of research, of course.
 Her extensive historical, fantasy, and science fiction costume collection takes up the entire closet in her office.

 She has been featured a number of places including the following:

 - Write Now Workshop Podcast with Kitty Bucholtz

 - Historical Fiction: Unpacked, with Alison Treat for Nothing Short of Wondrous and for A View Most Glorious